Angular Speaker Box

-Printed in two pieces, top/front and bottom/back.
+Printed in two pieces, top/front, and bottom/back.
 Then sealed together with epoxy after speaker and binding posts are mounted internally.

-The internal of the enclosure features additional angular panels to help reduce the standing wave effect of sound bouncing off the flat back wall.
+The interior of the enclosure features additional angular panels to help reduce the standing wave effect of sound bouncing off the flat back wall.
 Some say this is not a real concern, (and it certainly shouldn't be on a small speaker like this,) but hey it looks cool, it might help in some way, and I like it!

 I printed mine in PLA, though ABS and PETG should work just as well.